MM program structure

 Concentrations

-There are 4 different academic concentrations to choose from and each concentration has its own set of required courses that can be completed over the 12 months.
+There are 4 different academic concentrations to choose from.
+Each concentration has its own set of required courses that you can complete over the 12 months.

 Business Analytics